-Outdoor education is an important part of the national curriculum and children are expected to take part in the school's programme of residential visits that begins in year 4.
-(See the table on page 13 for details).
+Outdoor education is an important part of the national curriculum and children are expected to take part in the school's program of residential visits that begin in year 4.
 Residential visits are great fun and the children often look back and see these as the highlights of their time at primary school.

 Children are also given the opportunity to go on an annual school trip.
 These change from year to year but typical examples are shown in the table.
-The children also go on many other trips, such as a Stone Age related trip to Cranborne Ancient Technology Centre, and a whole school visit to Salisbury playhouse to see a pantomime.
+The children also go on many other trips, such as a Stone Age related trip to Cranborne Ancient Technology Centre, and a whole school visit to see a pantomime.

-Forest school
+Forest School